GoogleChrome/web.dev/src/site/content/en/blog/prefers-color-scheme/index.md

   {% YouTube 'N_6sPd0Jd3g?start=305' %}
 </figure>

-## Activating dark mode in the operation system
+## Activating dark mode in the operating system

 Now that I have covered the background of why dark mode is such a big thing for many, let me go into detail how you can support it.